 Auditing Coursera courses for free

-Another important distinction of Coursera is that most of their online courses are absolutely free to audit.
-This means that you can access all of the video materials and reading materials for free.
-This is a fantastic opportunity for students who are on a tight budget and can’t afford to spend hundreds of dollars on courses they are interested in.
+Another important distinction of Coursera is that most online courses are free to audit.
+This means you can access all the video and reading materials for free.
+This is a fantastic opportunity for students on a tight budget who can’t afford to spend hundreds of dollars on courses they are interested in.

 However, as mentioned before, there are some downsides to the free auditing of courses: